 Routinely being caught off-guard is the antithesis of effective construction project management.
 As a leader, you need to always be thinking one step ahead, particularly when it comes to forecasting project delays.

 The Gantt chart is a very powerful tool for facilitating foresight as it shows dependencies between different resources and tasks.
-If a particular item is stalling, it’s management’s job to identify the ripple effects and create a plan to keep things moving.
+If a particular item is stalling, it’s the management’s job to identify the ripple effects and create a plan to keep things moving.